-It is important for business owners to understand how the presence of music in your stores, advertising, and other aspects of your brand can change how different demographics perceive your brand and make choices related to your goods and services.
+It Is Important for business owners to understand how the presence of music in your stores, advertising, and other aspects of your brand can change how different demographics perceive your brand and make choices related to your goods and services.
 The right music can draw customers to your business, and the wrong music can turn them away.

-One way to approach music associated with your brand is intentional “audio branding,” a term coined in the 1980s.
+One way to approach music associated with your brand is intentional audio branding, a term coined in the 1980s.
 While few businesses use jingles with catchy lyrics anymore, choosing the right song from a band or hiring a company to create appropriate background music for you can be very important to the overall image of your business.

 - Increased brand recognition and loyalty

-- Coherent communication to your patrons
+- Coherent communication with your patrons

 - Increased impact of visual communication like TV ads